microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Update-MgSiteContentType.md

 		)
 	}
 }
-Update-MgSiteContentType -SiteId $siteId -ContentTypeId $contentTypeId -BodyParameter $params
+Update-MgBetaSiteContentType -SiteId $siteId -ContentTypeId $contentTypeId -BodyParameter $params
 ```

-This example shows how to use the Update-MgSiteContentType Cmdlet.
+This example shows how to use the Update-MgBetaSiteContentType Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS